Curriculum

 The Writer's Life Colloquium

 Creative Writing majors participate in a semester-long colloquium of visiting writers, critics, writing teachers, editors, and publishers.
-The colloquium reflects the wide range of cultural activity at The New School and the belief that students benefit
+Students attend readings and events and reflect on their experience and the kind of life they want to build as writers outside of the classroom in an asynchronous online course.
+The colloquium programming reflects the wide range of cultural activity at The New School and the belief that students benefit

 from exposure to many voices and genres.
-Examples of regular events included in the Writer's Life Colloquium are public readings and award ceremonies co-sponsored with the National Book Foundation, the National Book Critics Circle, the Cave Canem
+Examples of regular events included in the Writer's Life Colloquium are public readings and award ceremonies co-sponsored with the National Book Critics Circle, the Cave Canem

-Poetry Foundation, The Story Prize, the Community of Literary Magazines and Presses (CLMP), PEN America, the Academy of American Poets, the Society of Children’s Book Writers and Illustrators (SCBWI), and public readings and discussions across the
+Poetry Foundation, The Story Prize, Kundiman, the Community of Literary Magazines and Presses (CLMP), PEN America, the Academy of American Poets, and the Society of Children’s Book Writers and Illustrators (SCBWI) and public readings and discussions in the

 many genres of study offered through the Creative Writing Program.
-In an online course, students write critical and reflective essays about the events they attend.
+Students write critical and reflective essays about the events they attend.

 Capstone Project